aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-themes/get-a-slide-font-scheme-from-a-powerpoint-presentation/_index.md

 ## **Introduction**

 Aspose.Slides Cloud allows you to read information about a font scheme of a slide from a PowerPoint presentation.
-You can use the following method to know major (heading) font and minor (body) font that have been set for Latin and East Asian text.
+You can use the following method to find out major (heading) font and minor (body) font that have been set for Latin and East Asian text.

 ## **GetFontScheme**